alexispurslane/CodeNomad/docs/user-interface.md

 ## Overview

-The OpenCode Client interface consists of a two-level tabbed layout with instance tabs at the top and session tabs below.
+The CodeNomad interface consists of a two-level tabbed layout with instance tabs at the top and session tabs below.
 Each session displays a message stream and prompt input.

 ## Layout Structure